franzholz/fh_debug/README.md

 Use you own path as the last parameter of the above method error_log

+## Trouble shooting

+If you do not get anything shown in the browser url https://example.com/fileadmin/debug.html, then make sure that this file debug.html really exists on the file system.
+If not, then create an empty file debug.html in the folder fileadmin and give Apache write access to it.

 ## Improvements

 Please make an entry directly on the TYPO3 Core bug tracker at <br>